 Hanco’s

-350 7th Ave
+Address: 350 7th Ave

 It’s not uncommon for this popular Vietnamese restaurant in Park Slope to show up on foodie round-ups around the city for their mi sandwiches, sometimes there’s even a line of people waiting for their orders.
-If it’s your first time you need to try a bahn mi featuring ground pork, ham, paté, mayo, chili peppers, pickled carrots, and daikon inside a fresh baguette.
+If it’s your first time to Hanco’s you need to try a bahn mi featuring ground pork, ham, paté, mayo, chili peppers, pickled carrots, and daikon inside a fresh baguette.

 If you’re not in the mood for a sandwich or it’s a cold/rainy day – their pho is also incredible and might actually be my favorite here, which is pretty awesome because you can have the best of both the bahn mi and pho worlds at this Vietnamese eatery.
 Oh, and if you’re a bubble tea fan, you can get that here too!